 First of all, don’t worry about getting from Madrid airport to the city center.
 Barajas airport is located kind of far away, however, it is pretty simple to move around.

-The city has great infrastructure and it is pretty easy to come and go, so it won’t be hard to enjoy your long layover in Madrid, and it will be totally worth it.
+The city has great infrastructure and it is pretty easy to come and go, so it won’t be hard to enjoy your long Madrid layover, and it will be worth it.

-You may be wondering if you can leave the airport during a layover, the truth is, if you have a short layover, you better not do it, but if you are a lucky one and get a more than 6-hour layover, do take advantage of that and explore the city.
+You may be wondering if you can leave the airport during a layover, the truth is, if you have a short Madrid layover, you better not do it, but if you are a lucky one and get a more than 6-hour layover in Madrid, do take advantage of that and explore the city.

 Madrid Airport – Madrid Barajas Airport